-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixels.
 This similarity in sensor specs implies that both the D3400 and the D5600 have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.